mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 You know pretty well, if you practiced in the past, *hard* practice, if you suffer so much, then you can speak about the suffering you had in the past, but it is spoken as a good memory for you.
 So, you really want to talk about your suffering to somebody.
 But it saddens people.

 So Engo says, “I understand, Setchō, I see your practice.
 Yes, yes; I understand how distressful it is.
 I know pretty well, you practiced for many, many years.
-But if you say so, you sadden the people to death.”
+But if you say so, you sadden people to death.”

 Engo says, “Sad man, don’t speak to sad people.”
 You are a sad man; don’t speak to sad people.
 Maybe “sad people” means, if you want to talk to the sad people who experience the same thing as Setchō, then ... you really agree with Setchō, and you cry with him.
 At that time, you really shake hands with him, and you understand Setchō; and Setchō understands you.
 But, it is nothing but staying in a den.